To Do Canada

 Take a Walk Through El Dorado Park

 Take some time to appreciate this beautiful park in Brampton which is just as lovely in the winter as it is in the summer.
 Open from sunrise to sunset, El Dorado Park is a great place to go to escape the busy atmosphere of the city for a few hours.
-It’s also a great opportunity for some exercise!
+It’s also an excellent opportunity for some exercise!

 Cost: Free